 It’s important to ask yourself what chemistry is being used in your process.
 What environmental hazards does your facility have?
 For instance, if you use hydrochloric, sulfuric, nitric, or hydrofluoric acids, which is a chemical family typically used in acid etching and surface prep for plating, painting, or power coating—you need to consider that acids destroy aluminum and copper.

-So, if you install a new air-cooled rectifier the heat syncs and bussing is going to get chewed up in 6 to 8 months.
+So, if you install a new air-cooled rectifier the heat sink and bussing is going to get chewed up in 6 to 8 months.
 In that case, a water-cooled NEMA 4X or IP56 fully sealed rectifier may be your best bet.

 SCR parts are large, heavy, and costly.
 The parts used in SCR rectifiers are subject to long lead times and market trends.
 SMPS parts are smaller, easier to store due to their size, but also easier to misplace.
 It is typically easier to have spare switchmode parts on your shelves due to their overall lower price and material cost.